-This application note makes use of either streptavidin pre-functionalized probes, which are ready-for-use to bind biotinylated capture protein in common lab buffers, or alternatively generic carboxyl probes.
-The latter can be used to immobilize a wide range of molecules and are not dependent on the availability of biotinylated or tagged materials, but they do require additional preparation as described in application note 1: Carboxyl probe immobilization for label-free protein quantification.
+This white paper makes use of either streptavidin prefunctionalized probes, which are ready-for-use to bind biotinylated capture protein in common lab buffers, or alternatively generic carboxyl probes.
+The latter can be used to immobilize a wide range of molecules and are not dependent on the availability of biotinylated or tagged materials, but they do require additional preparation as described in white paper 1: Carboxyl probe immobilization for label-free protein quantification.
 Both sets of probes are suitable for regeneration and in-run reuse, with the only limiting factors being the stability of the capture molecule and the strength of the target binding.